streamlink/streamlink-twitch-gui-wiki/Installation.md

 Either download the Streamlink installer from the [Github releases page][streamlink-releases], or install Streamlink via [pip][pip].

+*Please note that the [Visual C++ Redistributable package][vc-redist] needs to be installed on systems using a Windows version prior to 10.*

 ### MacOS and Linux

 Either install Streamlink via [pip][pip], or visit the [Streamlink website][streamlink-install] for a list of available packages.

-Please make sure to use a Python version greater than `2.7.6`.
+*Please make sure to use a Python version greater than `2.7.6`.*

 ---